HazemMohamedOmr/myStore/README.md

 ## Description

-My Store project is a training project provided by Udacity as a graduation project.
+My Store project is a training project provided by `Udacity` as a graduation project.
 It's a simple e-commerce application.
 Simply fetching data from local JSON file, and displaying it while providing feature to add products to cart to checkout using form later.

+## Installation

+First you need yo make sure you have installed `Node.js` in you machine.
+Run `node -v` to see what Version is currently running.
+if it's not installed.
+Navigate to `https://nodejs.org/en/` and download and in stall The `LTS` (Latest Stable) Version.

+Then, run `ng --version` to see what Version of Angular is currently installed.
+if it's not installed or the version is not `13.3.3`.
+run `npm install -g @angular/cli@13.3.3` to install it.
+run `ng --version` again to make sure that Angular is installed successfully.

 ## Dependencies

 1- Bootstrap `Bootstrap v5.1.3`
 2- Angular Material `Angular Material v13.3.9`

+## Install Dependencies

+After Cloning the repo, Open `cmd` in Angular Project Directory and run `npm install` to install all the dependencies.

 ## Development server